Skip to content

 OpenAI Agents SDK

 Guardrails work with the OpenAI Agents SDK via the tracing processor.
-When a guardrail fires, the processor raises _AgentDbgAbortSignal (a BaseException) which bypasses the SDK's except Exception error handling — stopping the run immediately.
+When a guardrail fires, the processor raises _MaidaAbortSignal (a BaseException) which bypasses the SDK's except Exception error handling — stopping the run immediately.

-from agentdbg import trace, AgentDbgLoopAbort
+from maida import trace, LoopAbort

-from agentdbg.integrations import openai_agents
+from maida.integrations import openai_agents

 @trace(stop_on_loop=True)